Scope: What is chargeable: Land transactions: Deeds of rectification

 This process is called rectification.
 Sometimes rectification may be effected by Court order rather than by a deed.

 There are no special Stamp Duty Land Tax rules for deeds of rectification, or indeed Court orders of rectification.
 Most deeds of rectification will effect a land transaction for Stamp Duty Land Tax purposes.

 For example the original completion document may not have transferred all the freehold land that was agreed in the contract.
 The deed of rectification will effect the transfer of the land that was over looked, this will be a land transaction i.e. the transfer of the over looked freehold land.

 Another example would be where the original completion document might not have reserved a right of way although the contract provided for this.
 The deed of rectification will then create a legal right of way, this again is a land transaction.

-Most land transactions need to be notified to HM Revenue & Customs on a land transaction return form SDLT1 or electronic equivalent.
+Most land transactions need to be notified to HM Revenue & Customs on a land transaction return.
 Again there are no special rules for transactions effected by a deed of rectification.